Microsoft Teams & Asana

 - Click on Create task

 You can create new Asana tasks anywhere in Teams.
-You can use the create task command with Asana bot, the option from the composer or within any message in a conversation.
-You can assign it to a team mate, set a due date and add it to an Asana project.
+You can use the create task command with the Asana bot, the option from the composer, or within any message in a conversation.
+You can assign it to a teammate, set a due date, and add it to an Asana project.

 How to add a message to a task

 To add a message to a task:

 - Under the three dot icon options, click on More actions and choose Add message to task